KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 Autocomplete is an important part of the typing experience, where suggestions are shown as the user types.

-In KeyboardKit, an ``AutocompleteProvider`` can be used to provide suggestions, which in turn can be presented in views like the ``AutocompleteToolbar``.
+In KeyboardKit, an ``AutocompleteProvider`` can be used to provide suggestions, which in turn can be presented in views like the ``Autocomplete/Toolbar``.

 KeyboardKit doesn't have a standard autocomplete provider.
 Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.